AP source: Andre Iguodala getting traded to Miami Heat

 ”Bam, I’m really looking forward to playing with him,” Iguodala said.

+”He’s super-smart.
+There’s nothing that he cannot do,” Butler said. ”When I get to learn from him, when everyone gets to learn from him, that winning level, that meter, is going up in everyone’s mind.”

+Added Adebayo, who values his playoff experience: ”You know he’s going to bring a lot of knowledge.”

-Holding the team option for 2021-22 is a critical component for Miami, which intends to have maximum flexibility for free-agent shopping in the summer of 2021 and made clear to all teams in recent days – and even last summer – that it would not compromise those plans.
+Holding the team option for 2021-22 is a critical component of Iguodala’s extension for Miami, which intends to have maximum flexibility for free-agent shopping in the summer of 2021 and made clear to all teams in recent days – and even last summer – that it would not compromise those plans.

-The 36-year-old Iguodala was the 2015 NBA Finals MVP for Golden State and was traded to Memphis last summer.
+The 36-year-old Iguodala was traded to Memphis last summer.
 He did not play for the Grizzlies, after he and the team agreed that it would be best if he was sent elsewhere.
-It took several months, but Miami became that destination.
+It took seven months, but Miami became that next destination.

+”He won, what, three championship rings?”
+Heat guard Goran Dragic said. ”Happy to have him.
+Can’t wait to pick his brain.
+He’s going to do great things for us.”

+Winslow has been with the Heat for five seasons, missing most of his second season with a shoulder injury and missing most of this year with a back problem.
+Johnson is returning to Memphis after spending 2013-14 with the team, and was with Miami for parts of four seasons.
+Waiters, who had been suspended three times by the Heat this season, also was with Miami for parts of four years.

+Combined, those three players had scored only 254 points for Miami this season.

 The Heat went into the trade deadline prioritizing perimeter defensive help, which made Iguodala a perfect fit.
-It was not immediately clear when he would join the Heat, which was starting a five-game trip in Los Angeles against the Clippers on Wednesday.
+It was not immediately clear when he would join the Heat, which began a five-game trip in Los Angeles with a 128-111 loss to the Clippers on Wednesday night.

+”He’s another person like Jimmy that I could lean on because he knows the ropes and knows everything on the defensive end,” said Derrick Jones Jr., who had 25 points against the Clippers. ”He’s one of those people that I could pick his brain on the defensive end.
+He has a very high IQ.”

+Crowder and Hill were both held out of Memphis’ win over Dallas because they were likely to be involved in the pending trade – they knew they were headed somewhere, though the Miami part was not completely clear until Thursday.

 Grizzlies guard Dillon Brooks, who said earlier this week that he was looking forward to playing against Iguodala one day ”and show him really what Memphis is about,” said he was eager to play with Winslow.